setzler/DiDforBigData/README.md

 10 simulated years of data, and the sample is balanced across years, the number of observations is 10 times the number of unique individuals.

-A caveat: I only consider contexts in which the data is balanced, treatment is permanent once it begins, and the parallel-trends and no-anticipation assumptions hold unconditionally for all treatment cohorts.
+A caveat: in the following simulations, I consider contexts in which the data is balanced, treatment is permanent once it begins, and the parallel-trends and no-anticipation assumptions hold unconditionally for all treatment cohorts.
 Under these assumptions, all of the estimators considered are consistent.
 However, in empirical contexts in which these assumptions do not hold, only some of the estimators may be valid.
 For example, only the approach of de Chaisemartin & D’Haultfoeuille (2020) can allow for treatments that switch off and on repeatedly for the same individual.

 #### Estimates